 8. Risk of Obesity

 Not just sugar and caffeine, but chocolates have a lot of fat in them as well, thanks to the presence of cocoa butter and other ingredients.
-By exposing the body to a large quantity of these, and leading a lifestyle void of exercise, your child is pretty much opening the door to obesity by himself.
+By exposing the body to large quantities of chocolate, and leading a lifestyle void of exercise, your child is pretty much opening the door to obesity by himself.

 Tips to Choose the Right Chocolates for Kids